yqiu0444/yqiu0444_TUT5_Major-Project/README.md

 Links to an external site.)

-With these functions, I can draw different shapes and sizes of graphics to match the audio features.
+**With these functions, I can draw different shapes and sizes of graphics to match the audio features.:**

+**1.Rotation of the Yellow Outer Ring:**
+The rotation of the yellow outer ring is controlled by the **‘rotationAngle’**  variable, which is updated in the **‘draw’** method of the **‘Visualizer’** class.

+**2.Shape Changes of Squares and Triangles on the Yellow Outer Ring:** The shape changes of squares and triangles are handled by the **‘drawPatternOnRing’** function, which determines the shape type based on the **‘spectrum’** values.

+**3.Changes of the Pink Arcs:** The changes in the pink arcs are controlled by the **‘drawArcThroughCenter’** function, which calculates the end angle based on the  **‘spectrumValue’**.

+**4.Changes in the Size of the Concentric Circles:** The changes in the size of the concentric circles are controlled by the **‘draw’** method of the **‘CirclePattern’** class, which scales the radii based on the  **‘spectrumValue’**.

+The changes in the size of the concentric circles are controlled by the draw method of the CirclePattern class, which scales the radii based on the spectrumValue.

-   To watch the animation, please click the button in the upper left corner
+*To watch the animation, please click the button in the upper left corner*